romcal/romcal/README.md

 - [Localising celebration names](#localisation)

 ## Description <a name="desc"></a>
-Romcal generates the [General Roman Calendar](http://en.wikipedia.org/wiki/General_Roman_Calendar) used in the Roman Catholic Rite.
+romcal generates the [General Roman Calendar](http://en.wikipedia.org/wiki/General_Roman_Calendar) used in the Roman Catholic Rite.
 Output conforms to the revised liturgical calendar for the Western Church as approved by Paul VI in [Mysterii Paschalis](http://www.romcal.net/mysterii.html) dated 14 February 1969.

 Output can be configured for the standard calendar year (Jan, 1st - Dec, 31st) or the liturgical year (First Sunday of Advent - Christ the King).
 Additional filters for filtering output are also available (described below).